kadras-io/kadras-docs/docs/introduction.md

 * GitOps support with Flux, ArgoCD and Carvel
 * Air-gapped support with Carvel.

-Get started with Kadras by [installing the platform](/docs/getting-started/installation) and [creating your first workload](/docs/getting-started/workload).
+Get started with Kadras by [installing the platform](/docs/getting-started/installation) and [creating your first workload](/docs/getting-started/workload) on a local environment.